joshbrew/DIY_DOT/README.md

 * We recommend narrow-coned LEDs to minimize scalp interference for short separation channels.
 * [Use 1068nm IR LEDs for best penetration.](https://www.spiedigitallibrary.org/journals/journal-of-biomedical-optics/volume-25/issue-09/097003/Diffuse-correlation-spectroscopy-measurements-of-blood-flow-using-1064nm-light/10.1117/1.JBO.25.9.097003.full?fbclid=IwAR02-l_q-xCykuuqUjc_RWJfQE7ESOEIRK0G9mqZSWaGiFhfwu1QNV42vjQ&SSO=1) The other LED can be red, green, or another IR wavelength (e.g. 850nm).

-I'll update this soonish with finished plans and images of it assembled hooked up.

 MIT License: Do whatever you want with it, I'm gonna do what I want with it too.
 And cite this repo if you make it useful!